 If you’re super busy and worried about your outfit choices not being ready, let me know and we can work together to make arrangements ahead of time to make 100% certain that everything is ready on time.

 And Boom, You’re Done!

 Hey, we all know life is really complicated and you’re a busy person.
-But now you can cross picking family picture outfits off your list.
+But now you can cross-picking family picture outfits off your list.
 All you need to do now is make sure everyone gets a good night’s sleep and make sure you show up for your session on time.
-Wait a second, you did remember to get in touch with us to book a session, didn’t you?
+Wait for a second, you did remember to get in touch with us to book a session, didn’t you?
 No worries, click here and we’ll be happy to get you on the schedule.